saflo76/shellkit/README.md

 ``Desktop``, ``Documents``, ``Pictures``, ``Music``, ``Videos`` and ``Downloads``
-We can surf inside to do a more refined view and know better what exactly pick and what not, but to do something substantial we should use for ex. a space utilization query command (``du -sh``) among some dirs and this would be way too demanding and dangerous for a disk in prefailure.\
+We can surf inside to do a more refined view and know better what exactly pick and what not, but to do something effective we would need to run for ex. a space utilization query command (``du -sh``) among some dirs and this could easily result in a quite demanding and wasteful process for (the health of) our disk, given the fact that we still have to perform the **mandatory file scan** job to build the list of files to recover.\
+Anyway FRPO is made with the idea of getting the list for first and offloading the defective disk from repeated surfing by focusing work into list filtering, splitting and rearranging (user can manually edit and sort entries inside) in a semi-assisted way so that what counts the most is being put in advance to be grabbed as soon as possible.\
-Anyway the FRPO scripts are made to follow a fair file-type level priority principle so let's start the 1st metadata scan:
+So let's start the metadata scan:

 ``$ frpo-1metascan Desktop Documents Pictures Music Videos Downloads >
 /safe/recovery/main.ls``

-After minutes of clicking noise and hiccups coming from the HDD finally we have our main file list inside the main recovery dir ``/safe/recovery``, now by running this script command line we can also have a sort of summary of the composition of files to recover
+After minutes of clicking noise and hiccups coming from the HDD finally we have our main file list inside the main recovery dir ``/safe/recovery``, now by running this command line we can also produce a sort of summary of the composition of files to recover:
 ```
 $ cd /safe/recovery
 $ frpo-2extats main.ls